 Before you begin defining users and groups, you must formulate a strategy for deciding which groups will be created, which users will belong to those groups, and which individual users will need to be defined.
-Refer to the SAS 9.1 Intelligence Architecture: Planning and Administration Guide for information about planning for users and groups.
+Refer to SAS Intelligence Platform: Security Administration Guide for information about planning for users and groups.